tripflex/node-homie2-config/README.md

 `npm install --save homie2-config`

 Make sure to set an ip address or hostname for the board.
-By default, homie.local is used in case you don't pass anything.
+By default, `192.168.123.1` is used in case you don't pass anything.

 ```javascript
 var Homie2Config = require('homie2-config');